top of page

 • lack of formal business training (especially in financial management)

-• inconsistent customer purchasing power
+• low customer purchasing power

 4) You’ve coined the term “aidtrepreneurship.”
 What is that?